Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/knowledge/search-and-browse.md

 The Search feature is also available in the Employee Portal and the Customer Portal.
 For details on how to control visibility of knowledge base articles on these portals, see ___________.

 ### Global Search
 Some Knowledge users may find that the quickest way to find articles they are looking for is by using the Global Search option.
+Users can choose to search on tags or free text.

 ??
 ANYTHING SPECIFIC TO NOTE re WHAT TO SEARCH BY? e.g. tag, title, article number?
 Or it's full free-text search identical to the Search feature from within Knowledge?
 ![Search Knowledge in Global Search](_books/servicemanager-user-guide/knowledge/images/global-search-knowledge.png)